...

 Isoshimizu (磯清水)

-Locating in the middle of the sea, the water coming out of the well is surprisingly not salty at all!
-This is why the spot was chosen to be one of the 100 Selection of Japan’s Famous Water Source (日本名水百選) and the reason why pine trees can grow on the sandbar.
+The most amazing thing about the shrine is this well, called Isoshimizu.
+Located in the middle of the sea, the water coming out of the well is surprisingly not salty at all!
+This is why the spot was chosen as one of Japan’s 100 Famous Water Sources (日本名水百選) and the reason why pine trees can grow on the sand

 The water is a layer of rainwater stored underground.
 So if you want to drink it, it is recommended that you boil it first, just in case.